 This was a lightbulb moment for me!
 If parents, grandparents, aunts, uncles and others are now realizing the incredible learning that is happening for young children at their learning service, they are certainly now realizing the incredible teaching that is happening.

-Storypark is a vessel for altering the publics perception of the role early childhood educators play in a child’s educational journey.
+Storypark is a vessel for altering the public perception of the role early childhood educators play in a child’s educational journey.
 It is a place where you can offer others a chance to see and hear about the skills and knowledge you use every day, as a professional educator.
 It is a place to celebrate and share your professionalism.
 It is a platform where your pedagogical practice is visible to the wider community.

 Simply put, Storypark has the ability to increase your visibility as professional educators, and gain recognition and respect for the valuable work you do educating our youngest of children.